RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

     - Tags
 ---

-Recently I did some research on what the current recommendations for the contents of the [head](https://developer.mozilla.org/en-US/docs/Glossary/Head) tag of an HTML document are.
-Below you can find a detailed breakdown on how the different sections can or should be structured.
+Recently I did some research on the current recommendations for the contents of the [head](https://developer.mozilla.org/en-US/docs/Glossary/Head) tag of an HTML document.
+Below you can find a detailed breakdown of how the different sections can or should be structured.

 <!-- more -->